Evidence for realignment of the charge density wave state in ErTe$_3$ and TmTe$_3$ under uniaxial stress via elastocaloric and elastoresistivity measurements: Unidirectional CDWs in a quasi-tetragonal system

-where $i=a,c$, and the subscript $0$ is used to indicate the absence of applied stress.
 Knowledge of the \rte{} family allows us to make several simplifying assumptions.
-First, the Fourier expansion coefficients should in principle be treated as periodic functions of space with the periodicity of the lattice.
-However, the smooth variation of \qc{} and \qa{} with temperature\cite{Malliakas2006,Ru2008b,Banerjee2013} suggests an absence of commensurability effects.
-Crystals of \rte{} are also relatively free of disorder which can locally pin the CDW phase, as observed in x-ray diffraction\cite{Ru2008b,Banerjee2013}, STM\cite{Fang2007,Fu2016,Ralevic2016}, electrical transport\cite{Ru2006,Sinchenko2014} and quantum oscillations\cite{Ru2008c,Grigoriev2016a,Lei2020}.
-This allows us to treat the wavevectors \qa{} and \qc{} as fixed, spatially uniform parameters.
-Finally, the orthogonality of the two wavevectors ensures that in the absence of pinning potentials and higher order non-linear effects the phases of the order parameters $\psi_a(\vec{r})$ and $\psi_c(\vec{r})$ are mutually independent.
+The absence of commensurability effects (suggested by the smooth variation of \qc{} and \qa{} with temperature\cite{Malliakas2006,Ru2008b,Banerjee2013}) coupled with the low levels of CDW-pinning disorder (as observed in x-ray diffraction\cite{Ru2008b,Banerjee2013}, STM\cite{Fang2007,Fu2016,Ralevic2016}, electrical transport\cite{Ru2006,Sinchenko2014} and quantum oscillations\cite{Ru2008c,Grigoriev2016a,Lei2020}) allows us to treat the wavevectors \qa{} and \qc{} as fixed, spatially uniform parameters.
+Also, as the two wavevectors are not parallel, the phases of the order parameters $\psi_a(\vec{r})$ and $\psi_c(\vec{r})$ are mutually independent.
 These assumptions together allow us to consider only the CDW gap magnitudes and suppress any gradient terms in our free energy expansion.
 For brevity, from this point forward we use the notation $\psi_a=|\psi_{a}|$, $\psi_c=|\psi_{c}|$.